Morse Code Beacon Keyer

 A simple Arduino beacon sketch is included in the cw2hex source code file, See my 28 Mhz Beacon project for an example of an Arduino beacon controller that drives a small transmitter on the 10 meter band.

 To make your own Arduino beacon controller, run cw2hex -c and enter your custom message.
-Edit the CWBeacon101.ino file and change the data in the msgtable to the hex data from the cw.csv file.
+Edit the CWBeacon101.ino file and change the data in the msgtable to the hex data from the cw.csv file created by cw2hex.
 The trailing number in cw.csv is the decimal byte count, this should be used to define the size of the msgtable array in the Arduino code.

 Load the edited CWBeacon101.ino code into the Arduino IDE, compile and upload the code to the Arduino.
 The Arduino code sends the signals out of the Digital 8 through 11 pins.
 This code has been tested on an Arduino Diecimila and an Arduino Uno.